Cave Temples of Badami: Cave – 1

 Ground plan

-Excavated from the massive red sandstone boulder at 60ft from the ground level, Cave – 1 has an impressive rectangular-shaped facade with the dimension 70 ft x 20ft.
-As you can see from the image, the facade has four pillars and a flight of steps. and flanking the facade on either side are the two life-size sculptural reliefs carved on the walls extended from the facade.
+Excavated from the massive red sandstone boulder at 60 feet above ground level, Cave – 1 has an impressive rectangular façade measuring approximately 70 ft x 20 ft.
+As seen in the image, the façade is supported by four pillars and approached by a flight of steps.
+Flanking the façade on either side are two life-size sculptural reliefs, carved into the walls that extend from the façade.

 Nataraja performing Tandava Nritya